Everything you need to know...

 - university-trained school-based mentors

-Normally GCSE grade C or Grade 4 in English Language and mathematics and science, or equivalent*.
+Normally GCSE grade C or Grade 4 in English Language and mathematics or equivalent*.
 Where applicants have achieved a GCSE grade 4 or above in English literature only we will look for further evidence of a breadth of achievement in English.
 We consider applicants who are in the process of obtaining the relevant GCSEs.

 You must also